Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 There's no way to really test a profile without loading the game and trying it. you can do this by selecting the SKSE program from the Mo2 run menu.

-If adding any form of new mod with a plugin - then you should assume that you should also start a new game.
+If adding any form of new mod with a plug-in - then you should assume that you should also start a new game.

 ---